-We will discuss various ways physical and screen-based experiences can work together by introducing Processing and how it can be connected to Arduino.
+We will discuss various ways physical and screen-based experiences can work together by introducing Scratch.
+We will use Scratch to learn how to use a programming language to create interactive and playful interfaces.
+We will also use Arduino to control the interface and will create our own controllers.